samsheffield/Advanced_3D_Game_Design/docs/week7.md

 ## Demo: Shader Graph Basics

-This is going to be a very hands-on demo. _Does anyone need a video?_
+This is going to be a very hands-on demo.
+I'll type up notes. _Does anyone need a video?_

 ### Demo Materials
-- I'll upload the Shader Graph exmaples here once we finish the demo.
-Need to clean up the fire example with properties.
+- [Here](https://drive.google.com/file/d/1mDiX60IcdvIKotQlFtz6Pz_pAv4QHVJv/view?usp=sharing) are the Shader Graph examples from class today.

 ## Open Studio
 Please work on your prototype with whatever remaining time we have in class anywhere on the 2nd floor. _Don't leave early without getting permission._